 What can I do on the Standards page?

-A Standards page exists for both Math & ELA, and each will both list the standards covered in Freckle and provide information/resources related to each standard.
+A Standards page exists for both Math & ELA, and each will both list the standards covered in Freckle and provide information/resources related to each standard, including an indicator of how many of your students are working toward (or achieving) mastery of the standard.

 Changing Domains/Grade Levels

-In order to look at standards from different domains or grade levels, just use the drop-down lists under Explore standards by grade level and domain.
+In order to look at standards from different domains or grade levels, just select the desired grade level.

 Getting Information/Resources about a standard